 Our Board and Bios

-Ralph Breitenstein, MD, Chairperson
+Ralph Breitenstein, MD, Member at Large

 Ralph A. Breitenstein, MD, was named to the Pacific Communities Health District Board of Directors in the fall of 2013 to fill the vacancy left by the passing of Burt Lippman and has been an elected member since May 2015.
 A retired internist and gastroenterologist, Dr. Breitenstein left private practice in 2006 after working in both Klamath Falls, Oregon, and Yuba City, California.
 During his career, he also held a number of teaching appointments, including Oregon Health & Sciences University in Klamath Falls, where he taught family practice residents.